Book Hotel Online for ITB BerlinBook Now

 The pandemic has had a major impact on the travel sector as a whole.
 Tourism was dead for the first two years and only now do we see the return of travel for leisure.
 How will the industry react to the continuous changes?
 What are helpful strategies to survive?
 What are the emerging trends and priorities for consumers?
 You’ll be able to answer all these questions, while networking with high-calibre players.

 Who Are You Going to Meet?

 Having established ITB Berlin as the leading market in the world, it’s not a surprise to discover a wealth of visitors and exhibitors across the entire value chain and at every level.
 Exhibitors run the full spectrum from hotels, tourist boards and tour operators to system providers, airlines and car rental companies.
-The trade fair is open to both trade visitors, which make up the majority of all visitors, and the public, which allows exhibitors to have first-hand feedback on which tourist offers are sparking interest.
-Organizers also report that the number of trade visitors has had an uptake of up to 3% - a healthy growth for a fair that’s been in operation for decades.
+The trade fair used to be open to both trade visitors and the general public, but this has changed with the 2023 edition, which shifted to a trade-visitor-only event.

 ITB Berlin 2021

 Edition was held digital to prevent the fast spread of COVID-19.